First published June 2017; updated May 2019

 A worrying trend

-Skin cancer is the most common cancer in Ireland, with rates projected to treble in the next 25 years.
+Skin cancer is the most common cancer in Ireland, with rates projected to more than double by 2045.
 Yet in most cases, it is preventable and early detection leads to better outcomes.
 The vast majority of these cancers are caused by overexposure to UV radiation, mainly from sunlight, although UV radiation from artificial sources (e.g. sunbeds) can also cause skin cancer.

 Most people living in Ireland have fair skin which burns easily and tans poorly, so are particularly vulnerable to sun damage and skin cancer.